SNLabat/Fucker-Forms/README.md

 # Fucker Forms (https://fuckerforms.com)

 v1.3 Changelog
 1) 3D Pinball.
 What fucker doesn't love a rousing game of pinball?! *Warning* this embed is LOUD.
+To mute (on Chrome), click the "Settings" icon on the left side of the URL bar and turn off "Sound".

 v1.2 Changelog
 1) Lil Fucker is now live!
 I trained a chatbot on the SASP SOPs and procedures as well as some major Supreme Court rulings to make a "Clippy" for Fucker Forms.